Top 10 Things to Do in Santa Cruz: From Beaches to Boardwalks

 Santa Cruz was once my home until I moved from here with my family.
 I spent 10 good years here and still visit this place whenever I get some time.
 What keeps me coming back to the place?
 Well, Santa Cruz is the kind of place that feels different every time you visit.

 The level of peace you find here is not found anywhere else.
-Especially, the mornings are very peaceful when no one is around and you hear the sound of waves crashing along West Cliff Drive.
-Few people walk or jog with their dogs and some of them just sit by the sea and try to soak in the view and that is my favorite too.
-On weekends, Steamer Lane is busy with surfers, and watching them ride the waves never gets old.
+The mornings are especially very peaceful when no one is around, and you hear the sound of waves crashing along West Cliff Drive.
+Few people walk or jog with their dogs, and some of them just sit by the sea and try to soak in the view, which is my favorite, too.
+Steamer Lane is busy with surfers on weekends, and watching them ride the waves never gets old.

 Afternoons bring a lot of things to do in Santa Cruz.
-People with their families go to the Santa Cruz Beach Boardwalk or visit Henry Cowell Redwoods State Park for a peaceful hike under thick trees.
+People go with their families to the Santa Cruz Beach Boardwalk or visit Henry Cowell Redwoods State Park for a peaceful hike under thick trees.
 I prefer to spread out a towel on the beach in the sun and get some vitamin D. To experience the best afternoons here, I would suggest visiting in the fall.
-It is when the crowds disappear but the weather is warm that it is perfect to relax without the summer rush.
+It is when the crowds disappear, but the weather is warm, perfect for relaxing without the summer rush.

 It is not only the beaches at noon.
-You can also experience some adventure-filled unforgettable experiences.
-This place is a heaven for wildlife lovers.
+You can also have some adventure-filled, unforgettable experiences.
+This place is heaven for wildlife lovers.
 If you are also one of them, visit Big Basin Redwoods State Park.
-Early mornings bring sightings of deer, bobcats, and even rare Jaguar.
+Early mornings bring sightings of deer, bobcats, and even rare Jaguars.

 As the sun sets, the energy shifts.
-Santa Cruz nightlife has another level of energy.
+Santa Cruz’s nightlife has another level of energy.
 Downtown Santa Cruz comes to life with exciting live music, bars, and restaurants.
-Now, we will guide you through the best things to do in Santa Cruz California according to the time of the year you visit.
+Now, we will guide you through the best things to do in Santa Cruz, California, according to the time of the year you visit.

-To make your trip smooth and nice, use tripfrog to customize your preferences and track your travel experience, either to share it with friends or use it in the future.
+To make your trip smooth and pleasant, use Tripfrog to customize your preferences and track your travel experience so you can share it with friends or use it in the future.

-Santa Cruz attractions have a lot of tourist-friendly spots.
+Santa Cruz has a lot of tourist-friendly spots.
 The city is full of exciting places that keep visitors coming back to this place.
-Every corner of this beautiful place has something unique that is hard to find in other places.
-To make it easier to find the best place for you, we have grouped the best locations based on activities.
-It will help you to move the exact part you want to visit and want information on.
-In this guide, we will cover the following stuff to do in Santa Cruz CA.
+Every corner of this beautiful place has something unique that is hard to find elsewhere.
+We have grouped the best locations based on activities to make finding the best place for you easier.
+It will help you move to the exact part you want to visit and the information you want.
+This guide will cover the following stuff to do in Santa Cruz, CA.

 - Must-Visit Santa Cruz California Tourist Attractions